iMikie/Database-CheatSheet/README.md

 DROP DATABASE MyData
 ```
 You've screwed up and it's time to start all over.
 Delete the database and all its tables and data.
+--

+Before we can define our tables, we need to know what type of data the records can contain.

 ### SQL Data Types